 BU is committed to working with students to ensure you have access to IT equipment and software that you need to participate in your course.
-BU’s on-campus laptop loan service is available, and (unless Government guidance around Covid-19 changes) our libraries and open access centre are open - giving access to bookable computers, with the appropriate physical distancing measures in place.
+BU’s on-campus laptop loan service is available, and (unless Government guidance around Covid-19 changes) our libraries and open access centres are open - giving access to bookable computers, with the appropriate physical distancing measures in place.

-We know that you may also wish to study at your student accommodation and other places off campus, please read the below IT guidance to help you do so:
+We know that you may also wish to study at your student accommodation and other places off campus, please read the below IT guidance to help you do so.